 Seattle is the largest city in the Pacific Northwest of the United States.
 For most visitors, your best option will be to fly in to Seattle-Tacoma International Airport (often called “Seatac”), about a twenty minute drive from downtown Seattle.

-To get from Seatac to downtown Seattle, you can either grab an Uber or Lyft or take the Sound Transit’s Link light rail, departing approximately every 15 minutes (adult fares are around $3; trains run around 6 AM to midnight daily).
+To get from Seatac to downtown Seattle, you can either grab an Uber or Lyft (although they’re notoriously expensive from the airport!) or take the Sound Transit’s Link light rail, departing approximately every 15 minutes.
+Adult fares are around $3 and trains run around 6 AM to midnight daily.

 If you’re primarily staying downtown during your visit, I generally wouldn’t recommend renting a car.
 Parking can be challenging and can REALLY add up.